 Back in June 2015, ELF was approached by Kellie Judson who lives very close to one of the sites, which is known to have serious past contamination, largely undocumented and of great concern to local people.
 Since then, as well as fundraising and organising local resistance, Kelly has been raising the profile of her matter.

-On 20th June SAD’s matter was featured in the Radio 4 programme What Lies Beneath, the Legacy of Land Contamination and on 27th June a BBC news feature looked at Kellie’s case.
+and on 27th June a BBC news feature looked at Kellie’s case.
 SAD’s fight is part of a wider story about the question over building on contaminated land as the ever greater push for more house building and government targets are imposed on communities.

 The site is a designated greenfield area which had been mined by opencast and quarried over many years.
 The resultant open pits were used to tip waste over several decades throughout the 1960s, 70s, and 80s.
 The tips were operated legally during the day with permitted materials including asbestos, toxic metal compounds, mercury contaminated compounds and vanadium compounds.

 Many of these compounds would now be considered dangerous and not be allowed to be placed in pits in an uncontained manner under current legislation.